in

 A subtle smokiness that sits on the back of the palate after taking a bite is what we are going for, not an ashtray.

-We have previously covered how to season, start, and clean a Masterbuilt electric smoker.
+We have previously covered how to season, how to start, and how to clean a Masterbuilt electric smoker.

-Now that you know how to properly set up and use your electric smoker, we will go over what is needed to properly smoke these pork chops step-by-step!
+Now that you know how to properly set up and use your electric smoker, it's time to get the smoker started

 Plug in and turn on your electric smoker, press the temperature button, and set the temperature for 275°F.